Top Gun: Maverick: Development

 Joseph Kosinski was attached as director in 2017.

 In 1990, during the promotion of Born on the Fourth of July (1989), Tom Cruise dismissed the notion of a sequel to Top Gun (1986) as "irresponsible".
-Paramount Pictures began development on the film in 2010 after making offers to Jerry Bruckheimer and Tony Scott to create a sequel to Top Gun with Cruise reprising his role.
+Paramount Pictures began development on the film in 2010 after making offers to the first film's producer Jerry Bruckheimer and director Tony Scott to create a sequel to Top Gun with Cruise reprising his role.
 When asked about his idea for a new Top Gun film, Scott replied, "This world fascinated me, because it's so different from what it was originally.
 But I don't want to do a remake.
 I don't want to do a reinvention.
 I want to do a new movie."
 It was reported that the film would focus on the end of the dogfighting era, the role of drones in modern aerial warfare, and would see Cruise's character, Maverick, fly an F/A-18E Super Hornet.
-Following Scott's death in 2012, the sequel's future became uncertain, but producer Jerry Bruckheimer remained committed to the project, especially given interest expressed by Cruise and Val Kilmer.
+Following Scott's death in 2012, the sequel's future became uncertain, but Bruckheimer remained committed to the project, especially given interest expressed by Cruise and Val Kilmer.

 Cruise revealed in June 2017 that the sequel would be titled Top Gun: Maverick, noting that he did not want a number in the title.
 He added that the film is "going to be a competition film, similar to the first one", but clarified it as "a progression for Maverick".
-By July 2017, Joseph Kosinski was announced as the director, after previously collaborating with Cruise on Oblivion (2013).
+At one point Scott's brother Ridley was approached to direct, although he declined the offer.
+By July 2017, Joseph Kosinski was announced as the director, after previously collaborating with Cruise on his film Oblivion (2013).
 Kosinski met with Cruise on the set of Mission: Impossible – Fallout (2018), providing a lookbook, a poster, and a title, Top Gun: Maverick, prior to his hiring.
 Cruise then contacted Jim Gianopulos and requested to make the film.

-On June 19, 2019, at CineEurope in Barcelona, attendees were given a first look at some early footage of the film from a special Paramount presentation which ended with the Paramount President of International Theatrical Distribution Mark Viane and co-president of Worldwide Marketing and Distribution Mary Daily appearing in full flight gear.
-In 2019, China's Tencent invested 12.5% of the film but later pulled out of the project at the end of that year over concerns that the film's themes could anger the Chinese government.
+In June 2019, at CineEurope in Barcelona, attendees were given a first look at some early footage of the film from a special Paramount presentation which ended with the Paramount President of International Theatrical Distribution Mark Viane and co-president of Worldwide Marketing and Distribution Mary Daily appearing in full flight gear.
+In 2019, Chinese company Tencent invested 12.5% of the film but later pulled out of the project at the end of that year over concerns that the film's themes could anger the Chinese government.